 Slide two beads onto the cording, making sure you pull both sides of the cording through the holes of each bead.
 If you’d like to make your own clay beads, follow our tutorial for creating DIY essential oil diffuser beads with air dry clay.

-Step 4 — Tie knot to complete.
+Step 4 — Tie a knot to complete.

 To attach the key chain to a key ring, tie an overhand knot toward the end of the cording.
-Trim excess cord.
+Trim the excess cord.